fbpx

 Admission Requirements

-• Grade 12 Diploma, Adult Diploma or GED
+• Grade 12 Diploma, Adult Diploma or GED.

-• 3-credits in any other university-level course from a different subject area with a minimum “C” grade or equivalent with a minimum 65% average
+• 3-credit university-level English course with a minimum “C” grade or equivalent with a minimum 65% average.

-• 3-credit university-level English course with a minimum “C” grade or equivalent with a minimum 65% average
+• 3-credits in any other university-level course from a different subject area with a minimum “C” grade or equivalent with a minimum 65% average.

-Meeting with an Admissions Advisor
+Meeting with an Admissions Advisor.

 International students whose first language is not English must submit proof of English language proficiency, unless they have completed a minimum of three years of study at a school where English is the language of instruction.
 Please see the international application process here.